gisaia/-ARLAS-stack-ais-tutorial/README.md

 <br />

 To do so, let's add a layer named `Boats` to visualise the boats positions.
-In the Geometry section, choose the `Point_geom` features geo-field
+In the Geometry section, choose the `location` features geo-field

 <p align="center">
     <img src="./images/4_ais_geometric_features_geom.png" width="70%">